Zezombye/blog/articles/noproof.md

 Consider two religions $R_1$ and $R_2$.

 - $R_1$ is a very basic religion: it claims there is a God, along with a creation myth, and explanation for seemingly supernatural events, but stops there.
-- $R_2$ has the same components, with the addition of a "divine law": those who follow this law will be rewarded with luck and prosperity, and those who don't will be punished by diseases, famine, etc.
+- $R_2$ has the same components, with the addition of a "divine law": those who follow this law will be rewarded with luck and prosperity, and those who don't will be punished by diseases and famine.

 Let us imagine two tribes $T_1$ and $T_2$, each respectively believing in $R_1$ and $R_2$.

-Upon contact, these religions will "compete" for each other; just like the Darwinism theory where species compete for resources and reproduction, religions compete for believers.
+Upon contact, these religions will "compete" with each other; just like the Darwinism theory where species compete for resources and reproduction, religions compete for believers.

 It is trivial to conclude that $R_2$ will win: